From BR Bullpen

 Kobayashi slumped to 2-7, 3.61 with 27 saves in 2007.
 He allowed over a hit per inning for the third time in his 9-year career.
 He still finished third in the Pacific League in saves.
 A free agent after the season, he signed with the Cleveland Indians.

-Kobayashi struggled with the 2009 Indians (9 R in 9 2/3 IP) and was demoted the minors, where he was 2-2 with a save and a 4.66 ERA in 18 games for the Columbus Clippers, allowing 28 hits in 19 1/3 IP.
+Kobayashi struggled with the Indians in 2009 (9 R in 9 2/3 IP) and was demoted the minors, where he was 2-2 with a save and a 4.66 ERA in 18 games for the Columbus Clippers, allowing 28 hits in 19 1/3 IP.
 He was then let go by Cleveland.

 - 2008 Indians Media Guide